 The rules on this one are also very clear.
 When you receive your disabled parking permit, you’re the only one who is allowed to use it.
 You can be a passenger or a driver in the vehicle, but you must be present if said vehicle is using a disabled parking space.
 Of course, the vehicle can be driven by your family when you’re not present, with the placard or plates still visible.
 They just won’t be able to park in the handicap zones.
 Willful misuse of a handicap placard has varying consequences from state to state, which may include cancellation of the permit, fines, community service, or prosecution.

 The other thing to remember is that disabled placards are viewed as temporary, not permanent.
 So yes, after a certain time, you will have to renew your permit.
-In this way, you will have multiple permits over the course of your life if you suffer from a prolonged or permanent disability.
+In this way, you can have more than one handicap placard over the course of your life if you suffer from a prolonged or permanent disability.
 However, the situation will never arise where you have two permits at the same time.

 Can A Caregiver Get A Disabled Parking Permit?

 Many disabled people rely on caregivers to help them through day-to-day life.
-But if you’re wondering, “Can a caregiver get a disabled parking permit?”, the answer is no. Permits are only issued to people with disabilities.
+But if you’re wondering, “Can a caregiver get a disabled parking permit?”, the answer is no. Handicap placards for caregivers don’t exist because permits are only issued to people with disabilities.
 The process starts with your primary health care provider.
 They will advise you about the requirements, and tell you whether your condition qualifies or not.
 You can find a qualified physician and apply to the DMV online, streamlining the whole process and reducing stress.
 However, once you receive the placard or plates, they will be in your name only.
 Your caregiver can use the permit, of course, as long as you are in the vehicle with them.

 Traveling With A Disabled Parking Permit